-Read Aloud to Self

-• Assignment in iTester: must be assigned prior to testing

-During Testing: The student reads aloud the assessment to themselves.
+CDT ACCOMMODATION and Guidennes PDT Accommodation and Guidennes Read Aloud to Self Before Testing: Assignment in iTester : must be assigned pri or to testing During Testing: The student reads aloud the assessment to themselves.
 Students may use an external device such as a whisper phone.
 The student must be tested in a separate setting.

-Refreshable Braille Display with Screen Reader

-- Assignment in iTester: must be assigned prior to testing

-- Materials and Equipment: iTester screen reader compatibility has been tested with JAWS 19 and 20; for optimal screen reader usage, PED recommends using JAWS 19 or 20.
+Refreshable Braille Display with Screen Reader See Paper form Braille Before Testing: Assignment in iTester: must be assigned prior to testing Materials and Equipment: iTester screen reader compatibility has been tested with JAWS 19 and 20; for optimal screen reader usage, PED recommends using JAWS 19 or 20.
 A braille testing kit is required for test administration.

-- Screen Reader Testing: Screen reader software SHOULD be tested using a practice test to determine whether the assistive technology will interact with iTester and can be used successfully during computer-based testing.
-For more information, refer to the Testing With Third Party Assistive Technology guidelines available here: newmexico.onlinehelp.cognia.org/cbtguides/.

-- Test Administrator Training: Test

-Administrators should review Appendix I:

-The 2022 Science, Math, and ELA

-Assessments for Students with Visual

-Impairments, Including Blindness.
+Screen Reader Testing: Screen reader software SHOULD be tested using a practice test to determine whether the assistive technology will interact with iTester and can be used successfully during computer-based testing.
+For more information, refer to the Testing With Third Party Assistive Technology guidelines available here: newmexico.onlinehelp.cognia.org/cbt-guides/.
+Test Administrator Training: Test Administrators should review Appendix I: The 2024 Math and ELA Assessments for Students with Visual Impairments, Including Blindness.
 During Testing: A student who is blind or has a visual impairment takes the Mathematics or ELA assessments using his or her preferred screen reader software with a refreshable braille display.
 A student who uses a screen reader with refreshable braille will also need a tactile graphics booklet, which contains only the graphics portion of test questions and visual descriptions of pictures and multimedia where applicable.
-If the student is not using headphones, the student
+If the student is not using headphones, the student must be tested in a separate setting.
+After Testing: Tactile graphics booklets contain secure item content and should be handled as secure item content and should be handled as secure test materials.
+Test Administrators should